nickpham123/ComputerScienceII/assignments/1224-Spring2024/assignment06.md

 You will turn in all of your code and artifacts using the usual process.
 Name your JAR file `Project.jar` and hand it in using the webhandin.

-# Design Write-up

-There is no design document for this phase as you were to write about both this and the previous phase in the previous draft.

 # Rubric (100 pts)

 Style (5)